Edible mushroom: Vitamin D

 When exposed to UV light before or after harvest, mushrooms convert their large concentrations of ergosterol into vitamin D_{2}.
 This is similar to the reaction in humans, where vitamin D_{3} is synthesized after exposure to sunlight.

 Testing showed an hour of UV light exposure before harvesting made a serving of mushrooms contain twice the U.S. Food and Drug Administration's daily recommendation of vitamin D. With 5 minutes of artificial UV light exposure after harvesting, a serving of mushrooms contained four times as much.
+Slicing the mushrooms before UV expose can increase their content ten-fold.
 Analysis also demonstrated that natural sunlight produced vitamin D_{2}.

 The form of vitamin D found in UV-irradiated mushrooms is ergocalciferol, or vitamin D_{2}.
 This is not the same as cholecalciferol, called vitamin D_{3}, which is produced by UV-irradiation of human or animal skin, fur, and feathers.
 Although vitamin D_{2} has vitamin-D activity in humans, and is widely used in food fortification and nutritional supplements, vitamin D_{3} is more commonly used in dairy and cereal products.

 Research

-As of 2021, mushroom consumption has not been shown to conclusively affect risk factors for cardiovascular diseases.
+A 2021 review of prospective studies found that eating mushrooms did not significantly affect risk factors for cardiovascular diseases.